 I think the key to the success of this simple dish is cooking the noodles in broth; they are so flavorful.
 Reminds me a bit of this One Pot Tomato and Basil Pasta but this has a lighter sauce.
 Both are fantastic…and EASY!

-PIN ‘Garlic Pesto Pasta with Carrots & Zucchini’
+PIN IT!
+‘Garlic Pesto Pasta with Carrots & Zucchini’

 - 2 Tbsp olive oil

 - ½ cup onion diced (about 1/2 of a medium onion)